How We Actually Use AI on Real Customer Work

 When a prospect asks whether we “use AI”, the answer is yes, with context.

-- We do not ship AI-generated code without human review.
+- We do not ship AI-written code without human review.

-- We do not connect AI to production.
-It works against a restored local copy of the database.
+- We do not connect AI to live customer systems.
+It works against a restored local copy.

 - We do not use AI to generate your business logic.
 The logic is yours; we build it with you.